softwareconstruction240/autograder/getting-started/db-insert-statements/insert-config-database.md

 This guide is primarily responsible for initializing the `configuration` table, assuming that the table begins in an empty state.

+> [!TIP]
+> The configuration table can _more easily_ be configured with programmatic tools built in to the AutoGrader.
+> Find these tools in AutoGrader > Config > Update using Canvas.

 ## Updating Guide

 The primary things that needs to be updated on an ongoing basis are: